kbui1993/UCISIAM.github.io/index.md

 ## About us

 The UCI Student Society for Industrial and Applied Mathematics (SIAM) Chapter is part of the [UCI Department of Mathematics](https://www.math.uci.edu/).
-We welcome undergraduate and graduate students in any major interested in applied mathematics and computational science.
+We welcome any individual (undergraduate and graduate student, visitor, faculty, etc) in any major interested in applied mathematics and computational science.
 [Join us](https://ucisiam.github.io/join) to give a talk/lead a study group and more!

 ## Upcoming Events